pawelkaczor/pawelkaczor.github.com/_posts/reactive-ddd/reactive-business-processes.md

 #### Receptor

-The Receptor gets created by the [factory method](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-core/src/main/scala/pl/newicom/dddd/process/ReceptorSupport.scala#L14) based on the provided [configuration object](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-messaging/src/main/scala/pl/newicom/dddd/coordination/ReceptorBuilder.scala#L17).
+A Receptor gets created by the [factory method](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-core/src/main/scala/pl/newicom/dddd/process/ReceptorSupport.scala#L14) based on the provided [configuration object](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-messaging/src/main/scala/pl/newicom/dddd/coordination/ReceptorBuilder.scala#L17).
 The configuration can be built using the simple [Receptor DSL](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-messaging/src/main/scala/pl/newicom/dddd/coordination/ReceptorBuilder.scala#L26).

-The [Receptor](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-core/src/main/scala/pl/newicom/dddd/process/Receptor.scala#L21) actor is a **durable subscriber**.
-During the initialization, it is [subscribing](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-core/src/main/scala/pl/newicom/dddd/process/Receptor.scala#L45) by itself to the event journal of the business entity that was provided as the `stimuliSource` in the configuration object.
+A [Receptor](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-core/src/main/scala/pl/newicom/dddd/process/Receptor.scala#L21) actor is a **durable subscriber**.
+During the initialization, it is [subscribing](https://github.com/pawelkaczor/akka-ddd/blob/v1.3.1/akka-ddd-core/src/main/scala/pl/newicom/dddd/process/Receptor.scala#L45) (by itself) to the event journal of the business entity that was provided as the `stimuliSource` in the configuration object.
 After the event has been received and stored in the receptor journal, the transformation function gets called and the result gets sent to the configured receiver.
 If the receiver address is to be obtained from an event, that gets propagated, then the `receiverResolver` function should be provided in the configuration.

 One might question the fact that the same events get written twice into the event store (first time to the office journal, second time to the receptor journal).
 I would like to clarify, that in fact this does not happen.
 The receptor is by default configured to use an **in-memory journal** and the only messages that get persisted are the snapshots of the receptor state.
 The snapshots get written to the snapshot store on a regular basis (every `n` events, where `n` is configurable) and contain the messages awaiting the delivery receipt.